openregister/consular-and-diplomatic-mission-data/README.md

-# Embassy Data
+# Consular and diplomatic mission Data

-Data for the backlog [embassy](http://notifiable-animal-disease.openregister.org), a list of the United Kingdoms Embassies around the world.
+Data for the backlog [consular and diplomatic mission](http://notifiable-animal-disease.openregister.org), a list of the United Kingdoms Embassies around the world.